Listen on Apple Podcasts, Spotify, Buzzsprout, online, or search ‘The Stewardology Podcast’ in your favorite podcast app.

 Amongst all of that, I look forward to times in the Word of God being reminded of the Christmas story and all the details about it because it never seems to get old!
 Almost every year either through my personal reading or through church services, I always come away with a new angle, thought or tidbit of the Christmas story that I did not realize before.

 This episode of our podcast is more of a fun one, and since we speak and teach on Biblical stewardship, I thought it would be good to look at the Christmas story, and specifically peer into the generosity of that the Magi (the three wise men) gave to Jesus.
+What was the meaning of Wise Men’s gifts?
+Do they hold any significance to us today?

-Gold, Frankincense, and Myrrh.
+The wise men’s gifts were: Gold, Frankincense, and Myrrh.

 Matthew 2:1–11 (ESV)